Block book: Dates and locations of printing

 Block books are almost always undated and without statement of printer or place of printing.
 Determining their dates of printing and relative order among editions has been an extremely difficult task.
 In part because of their sometimes crude appearance, it was generally believed that block books dated to the first half of the 15th century and were precursors to printing by movable metal type, invented by Gutenberg in the early 1450s.
 The style of the woodcuts was used to support such early dates, although it is now understood that they may simply have copied an older style.
 Early written reports relating to "printing" also suggested, to some, early dates, but are ambiguous.

-Written notations of purchase and rubrication dates, however, lead scholars to believe that the books had been printed later.
+Written notations of purchase and rubrication dates, however, lead scholars to believe that the books were printed later.
 Wilhelm Ludwig Schreiber, a leading nineteenth-century scholar of block books, concluded that none of the surviving copies could be dated before 1455-60.
 Allan H. Stevenson, by comparing the watermarks in the paper used in blockbooks with watermarks in dated documents, concluded that the "heyday" of blockbooks was the 1460s, but that at least one dated from about 1451.

 Block books printed in the 1470s were often of cheaper quality.
 Block books continued to be printed sporadically up through the end of the 15th century.
 One block book is known from about 1530, a collection of Biblical images with text, printed in Italy.

 Most of the earlier block books are believed to have been printed in the Netherlands, and later ones in Southern Germany, likely in Nuremberg, Ulm, Augsburg, and Schwaben, among a few other locales.

 Texts

 A 1991 census of surviving copies of block books identifies 43 different "titles" (some of which may include different texts).
 However, a small number of texts were very popular and together account for the great majority of surviving copies of block books.
 These texts were reprinted many times, often using new woodcuts copying the earlier versions.
 It is generally accepted that the Apocalypse was the earliest block book, one edition of which Allan H. Stevenson dates to c.
 1450–52.
-The following is a partial list of texts, with some links to digitized on line copies:
+The following is a partial list of texts, with some links to digitized online copies: